 To learn how to link area/content pages to the sidebar, click here.

-- Customizing your page
+- Customizing the Page

 - Sidebar and Footer Options

-- How to Add Listings to a Page (Property Display Search Options)
+- How to Show Listings on Page

-What is an Area Page?
+What is a Content Page?

 Customizing your Page